Hiking the Kulanaʻahane Trail to the Moanalua Saddle on Oʻahu, Hawaiʻi

 Moanalua Valley Trailhead Parking

-Parking for the Kulanaʻahane Trail is located in the very back of Moanalua Valley just prior to the Moanalua Valley Neighborhood Park.
+Parking for the Kulanaʻahane Trail is located in the very back of Moanalua Valley, just prior to the Moanalua Valley Neighborhood Park.

 Google Maps Directions: Kulanaʻahane Trailhead

-Moanalua Valley Park Parking Lot
+Moanalua Valley Park (Do Not Park Here)

 Hiking the Kulanaʻahane Trail